FaserF/hassio-addons/xqrepack/README.md

 NOTE: Please keep the name rm1800 inside the firmware file, if you are using a image for the AX1800.
-This is needed, as the modifying process for AX1800 is different than for the AX3600!
+This is needed, as the modifying process for AX1800 is different from for the AX3600!

 ## Support